Postsecondary Program of Study

 UI REACH offers courses on academic skill building, career preparation, student and community life skills, and socialization.
 Courses are taught by College of Education instructors.

-UI REACH students live in a University of Iowa residence hall, where they receive support from specially trained undergraduate resident assistants.
-A fully inclusive college environment provides students with age-appropriate community opportunities and interactions with other University of Iowa students.
+Students live in a University of Iowa residence hall, where they receive support from specially trained undergraduate resident assistants.
+A fully inclusive college environment provides students with age-appropriate community opportunities and interactions with other students.

 A limited number of UI REACH alumni may be selected to participate in the program's third-year option.
 Participation during the third year involves full-time course work; emphasis is on additional courses and internships that promote self-sufficiency, independent living, and self-determination.